-PVC Ceilings and accessories are made from Poly Vinyl Chloride (PVC) Resins and Auxiliary Materials.
+PVC Ceiling Solutions and accessories are made from Poly Vinyl Chloride (PVC) Resins and Auxiliary Materials.

 This gives rise to a number of the advantages and unique features that make PVC Ceilings appealing and more suitable for certain market sectors.